KYPHOSIS TREATMENT

 Kyphosis Surgical Treatment

-The degree of curvature is a primary indication for surgery.
-Kyphosis with a Cobb angle greater than 70-80 degrees is often considered severe and may require surgical correction.
-The curvature can cause significant cosmetic deformity, pain, and functional impairment, necessitating surgical intervention.
+The degree of curvature signals the need for surgery.
+Kyphosis with a Cobb angle over 70-80 degrees counts as severe.
+It often requires surgical correction.
+The curvature causes notable cosmetic deformity, pain, and functional limits.
+This pushes the need for surgery.

 Intractable Pain

-Patients with kyphosis who experience persistent and debilitating pain that does not respond to conservative treatments may require surgery.
-The pain may result from spinal instability, nerve compression, or severe muscle fatigue caused by the abnormal curvature.
+Patients with kyphosis face persistent, debilitating pain.
+This pain resists conservative treatments and may need surgery.
+Additionally, the pain stems from spinal instability, nerve compression, or severe muscle fatigue from the abnormal curvature.

 Neurological Symptoms

-Surgical intervention is often indicated when kyphosis leads to neurological symptoms such as radiculopathy, myelopathy, or cauda equina syndrome.
-These symptoms arise due to spinal cord or nerve root compression and can manifest as pain, numbness, weakness, or loss of bowel and bladder control.
+Surgery becomes vital when kyphosis triggers neurological issues.
+These include radiculopathy, myelopathy, or cauda equina syndrome.
+Furthermore, spinal cord or nerve root compression causes pain, numbness, weakness, or loss of bowel and bladder control.

 Progressive Deformity